primaryict/picts-subpages/README.md

 # picts-subpages
 Showing a list of subpages using shortcodes

+# Version 1.0.0
+- Added updated to update from Github to keep all files upto date

 Using the plugin
 1. Install the plugin via wordpress.
 2. Use the shortcode [picts_childpages] where you would like to display sub pages.